cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 outside of geometric resolution.
 In order to make this possible, the constraint solver can be download independently.
 The implementation is in portable C++(11).
-The solver reads input from stdin, and prints outpout into stdout, either UNSAT, or SAT and a satisfying substitution.
+The solver reads input from a specified ile, and prints outpout into stdout, either UNSAT, or SAT and a satisfying substitution.
+It can be called with option `-cnf`, which will cause it to transform the problem to CNF (Dimacs format) without trying to solve it.

 The input format is similar
 to DIMACS format for first-order logic, it is described in Section 7 of